-Europe confronts coronavirus fallout
+Economic damage spreads as Europe confronts coronavirus

 In Europe, the most visible economic damage is hitting the tourist sector, just as Americans are preparing for spring travel.

 Tourism is big business in Europe, home to celebrated attractions such as the Eiffel Tower, the Sistine Chapel and the Prado Museum.
-Visitors from elsewhere contribute 3.9 percent of Europe’s GDP and nearly 12 million jobs, according to the E.U.
+The tourism sector accounts for 3.9 percent of Europe’s GDP and nearly 12 million jobs, according to the E.U.
 Among the fastest-growing sources of tourist revenue has been China.
 Chinese tourists in 2018 spent a total of 22 million nights in European hotels, almost five times as many as a decade earlier.

 The virus is affecting some of Europe’s most popular destinations, including Milan, Venice and top ski resorts.
 Coronavirus fears already led organizers to cancel a major technology industry conference in Barcelona this week and to end Venice’s popular Carnival season two days early.